weaveworks/weave/site/using-weave/awsvpc.md

   instances.
 We hope to ease this limitation in future.
 - The AWS network does not support multicast.
 - The number of hosts in a cluster is limited by the maximum size of your AWS route table.
-This is are limited to 50 entries though you can request an increase to 100.
+This is limited to 50 entries though you can request an increase to 100 by contacting Amazon.
 - All your containers must be on the same network, with no subnet isolation.
 We hope to ease this limitation in future.